 "They are obviously condemned.
 They are a danger to the public.

 "The problem was the council simply didn't have a budget in place to replace anything like that.
-They weren't aware there was a problem on that kind of scale."'It was pandemonium'
+They weren't aware there was a problem on that kind of scale."

 One resident living on Cherry Paddock in the Haxby area of the city said his street had been without lights for a number of weeks.

 "Inexplicably, the council just took out the street lights which were here and left the whole place in darkness," he said.